fastcoding/luajava/README.md

 implemented in Lua and passed as parameter to any method, and when called, the equivalent function will be called in Lua, and it's result passed back to Java.

-added by hanxi:
+Added:

-on macos, luajit v2.1 has to be used - or , crash at luaL_newstate()
+On macos, luajit v2.1 has to be used - or , crash at luaL_newstate()

-bugfix:
+Bugfix:
-unable to callback to java object in coroutine: replaced getExistingState with attach(pointer) to create a new LuaState object in java
+Unable to callback to java object in coroutine: replaced getExistingState with attach(pointer) to create a new LuaState object in java

+Updated on 30 Sep 2021:
+- added support to create javavm from lua. see `test/jvmtest.lua`.